 The Feminist Research Guidelines aim to support ActionAid staff and partners and those interested in how ActionAid does, or commissions, research which draws on a feminist approach.
-Drawing on our ActionAid Research Signature and Strategy, and our Feminist Leadership Principles, they lay out how to conduct research with a feminist approach.
+Drawing on our ActionAid Research Signature and Strategy, they lay out how to conduct research with a feminist approach that is rooted in our principles and mission and supports ActionAid's change objectives.